Deshittification, what?

 uBlock Origin

-I don’t have much to say about uBlock Origin beyond, just get it.
-You already know what an ad blocker is and how important they are, and uBlock Origin is simply the best one in every area.
+I don’t have much to say about uBlock Origin beyond this: just get it.
+You already know what an ad blocker is and how important they are. uBlock Origin is simply the best one out there.

-But unfortunately having an Ad Blocker isn’t enough because while YouTube ads are annoying but easy to block the real devil lies in the videos themselves.
-If you’ve spent any amount of time on YouTube especially if you’re not logged in or you don’t have an established feed1 you will be bombarded with slop2 content, annoying video thumbnails with dark patterns3 and clickbait titles.
+Unfortunately, an ad blocker isn’t enough.
+While YouTube’s ads are annoying, they are easy to block.
+The real problem lies within the videos themselves.
+If you’ve spent any time on YouTube, especially without being logged in or having an established feed1, you’ll be bombarded with “slop” content2, annoying thumbnails using dark patterns3, and clickbait titles.

 Download